Banking Responsible Investments Products & Services

 Philanthropy & Sustainable Investment (P&SI)

 Credit Suisse designs investment solutions that are based on our Philanthropy and Sustainable Investments (P&SI) approach.
-Find out more about our approach to sustainable investment products and services in Switzerland on the dedicated page.

 Client objective: Realization of social and environmental impact through strategic philanthropy.
 In this field, Credit Suisse works closely with families in particular to help them incorporate family values and social objectives into their philanthropic engagement and investment strategy, providing advice on the evaluation and selection of existing projects and the establishment of vehicles, such as foundations and trusts, to facilitate charitable donations.
-More information about our philanthropic services in Switzerland is available here.

 The umbrella foundations Accentus, Empiris and Symphasis in Switzerland and SymAsia in Singapore provide solutions for Credit Suisse clients who wish to use part of their wealth to benefit social causes.
 Founders have the option of establishing an individual subfoundation during their lifetime or after their death and can freely determine the name, purpose and mode of distribution.
 By being part of the grants committee, they are able to participate in the selection of supported charitable undertakings.
 Since the creation of the client foundations Accentus, Empiris and Symphasis, more than 2,300 charitable projects have been supported, with over CHF 105 million distributed.
 In Singapore, SymAsia has gifted around USD 28 million since it was founded in 2010.
 As Credit Suisse assumes the foundations' administration and management costs, the great majority of the donations goes directly toward helping worthwhile causes.